 Consultants work across all industries, from accounting to business development, technology, operations, education, consumer products.

-Human resources business partner / Assistant director, human resources / HR manager
+Human resources business partner / assistant director, human resources / HR manager

 Human resources professionals are people people.
 They deal with personnel policies, employee retention, wellness initiatives, new employee onboarding, benefits, and even issues like company culture and morale, diversity, training, and employee mediation.

-While those working in human resources don’t need a specific degree, they’re good problem solvers, great listeners, fierce advocates, allies, and have a solid understanding of legal matters like pay discrimination, gender discrimination, sexual harassment.
+While moms working in human resources don’t need a specific degree, they’re good problem solvers, great listeners, fierce advocates, allies, and have a solid understanding of legal matters like pay discrimination, gender discrimination, sexual harassment.
 While the work can be heavy, human resources employees can be powerful agents for change and workplace improvement.